PTI's Business Degree with a Concentration in Management can launch a career in many types of management in today's complex business environment.

 - This course provides a thorough survey of major business functions, focusing on modern business procedures.
 Topics include international business, economics, management, marketing, accounting, social responsibility and ethics, innovation, and entrepreneurship.

 - Principles of Management

 - This course provides an overview of the major functions of operational and human resources management.
-Upon completion of this course, the students should be able to integrate behavioral and systems approaches with traditional analysis and demonstrate Total Quality Management and Continuous Quality Improvement methods in the management process.
+Upon completion of this course, the students should be able to integrate behavioral and systems approaches with traditional analysis and demonstrate Total Quality Management and Continuous Quality Improvement methods in the

 - International Business

 - The study of international business concepts is designed to better prepare students to master the aspects of worldwide business functions.
 The course covers international trade, the international monetary system, and their relationship to business.
 Students also evaluate countries as potential sites for business operations.

 - This is an introduction to the principles, policies and procedures of personnel management.
 The course focuses on the acquisition, training, and maintenance of human resources for organizations.
 Topics include legal principles for human resource managers, salary and benefits, workplace diversity, equal employment opportunity, recruitment and selection, orientation/training, appraisal of performance, and discipline.

 - Small Business Management